-\paragraph{Data augmentation} In the original discrimination game proposed in \cite{Lazaridou:etal:2017}, the agents are shown exactly the same target image.
-In self-supervised learning, on the other hand, it is common practice to ``augment'' images in different ways, e.g., by applying different croppings or color perturbations \citep{chen:etal:2020,Bachman:etal:2019,Ye:etal:2019}.
+\paragraph{Data augmentation} In the original discrimination game proposed in \cite{Lazaridou:etal:2017}, the agents are shown exactly the same target image.\footnote{Lazaridou and colleagues \citep{Lazaridou:etal:2017} also considered a variant of the game in which the agents see different pictures of the same category (e.g., the shared target is \textit{dog}, but the agents get different dog pictures).
+This version of the game is however severely limited by the requirement of manual category annotation.
+Lazaridou et al.~\cite{Lazaridou:etal:2018} also provide different images to Sender and Receiver, by feeding them different viewpoints of the same synthetically generated objects: again, a strategy that will not scale up to natural images.} In self-supervised learning, on the other hand, it is common practice to ``augment'' images in different ways, e.g., by applying different croppings or color perturbations \citep{chen:etal:2020,Bachman:etal:2019,Ye:etal:2019}.
 In standard contrastive learning frameworks, where all the weights are shared and there is no communication bottleneck, it is necessary to create these different views, or else the system would trivially succeed at the pretext contrastive task without any actual feature learning.
-We conjecture that data augmentation, while not strictly needed, might also be beneficial in the communication game setup: presenting different views of the target to Sender and Receiver should make it harder for them to adopt degenerate strategies based on low-level image information \citep{Bouchacourt:Baroni:2018}.\footnote{Lazaridou and colleagues \citep{Lazaridou:etal:2017} also considered a variant of the game in which the agents see different pictures of the same category (e.g., the shared target is \textit{dog}, but the agents get different dog pictures).
-This version of the game is however severely limited by the requirement of manual category annotation.
-Lazaridou et al.~\cite{Lazaridou:etal:2018} also provide different images to Sender and Receiver, by feeding them different viewpoints of the same synthetically generated objects: again, a strategy that will not scale up to natural images.} We follow the same data augmentation pipeline as \citep{chen:etal:2020}, stochastically applying crop-and-resize, color perturbation, and random Gaussian blurring to every image.
+We conjecture that data augmentation, while not strictly needed, might also be beneficial in the communication game setup: presenting different views of the target to Sender and Receiver should make it harder for them to adopt degenerate strategies based on low-level image information \citep{Bouchacourt:Baroni:2018}.
+We follow the same data augmentation pipeline as \citep{chen:etal:2020}, stochastically applying crop-and-resize, color perturbation, and random Gaussian blurring to every image.
 Note that, for the experiments reported in the main paper, we do not apply data augmentation at test time.
 Results with augmentation also applied at test time are reported in Appendix A.4.